-Punishment is not the primary or most beneficial course of action for being a little disorganised.
+Sanctions and consequences are not the primary or most beneficial course of action for being a little disorganised.
 Whilst it needs to be recognised and tracked, we need to be supporting these children.

-A child who forgets homework or lesson equipment will have the incident recorded on an excel spreadsheet on SharePoint by their class/subject teacher.
-The Form Teacher will be responsible for monitoring the spreadsheet to see if any of their pupils need supporting.
+A child who forgets homework or lesson equipment will have the incident recorded on our database by their class/subject teacher.
+The Form Teacher will be responsible for monitoring the database to see if any of their pupils need supporting.
 The spreadsheet will be reviewed by SLT and discussed in fortnightly staff meetings.

-Bullying will be dealt with separately by the Deputy Head or Head (see Anti-Bullying Policy)
+Bullying will be dealt with separately by the Deputy Head or Head (see Anti-Bullying Policy).